 As for power draw, the card is rated to a TDP spec of 160W, considerably more than the GTX 1060 and only 15W shy of the fully-fledged RTX 2070’s wattage.
 With a minimal trim to the mammoth 445mm2 TU106 GPU within, that’s none too surprising.
 That is also slightly higher than the TDP of the CUDA-equivalent GTX 1070.

 Of course, if all that wasn’t enough indication that this isn’t a straight swap for the bang for your buck GTX 1060, then the price will be.
-The RTX 2060 Founders Edition will retail for $349, a whole $100 more than the GTX 1060.
+The RTX 2060 Founders Edition retails for $349, a whole $100 more than the GTX 1060.

 PCGamesN Test Rig: Intel i7 8700K, Asus ROG Strix Z370-F Gaming, 16GB Crucial Ballistix DDR4, Corsair HX1200i,